Algorithmic bias: Diversity and inclusion

 Amid concerns that the design of AI systems is primarily the domain of white, male engineers, a number of scholars have suggested that algorithmic bias may be minimized by expanding inclusion in the ranks of those designing AI systems.
 For example, just 12% of machine learning engineers are women, with black AI leaders pointing to a "diversity crisis" in the field.
 Groups like Black in AI and Queer in AI are attempting to create more inclusive spaces in the AI community and work against the often harmful desires of corporations that control the trajectory of AI research.
 Critiques of simple inclusivity efforts suggest that diversity programs can not address overlapping forms of inequality, and have called for applying a more deliberate lens of intersectionality to the design of algorithms.
 Researchers at the University of Cambridge have argued that addressing racial diversity is hampered by the "whiteness" of the culture of AI.

+Interdisciplinarity and Collaboration

+Integrating interdisciplinarity and collaboration in developing of AI systems can play a critical role in tackling algorithmic bias.
+Integrating insights, expertise, and perspectives from disciplines outside of computer science can foster a better understanding of the impact data driven solutions have on society.
+An example of this in AI research is PACT or Participatory Approach to enable Capabilities in communiTies, a proposed framework for facilitating collaboration when developing AI driven solutions concerned with social impact.
+This framework identifies guiding principals for stakeholder participation when working on AI for Social Good (AI4SG) projects.
+PACT attempts to reify the importance of decolonizing and power-shifting efforts in the design of human-centered AI solutions.
+An academic initiative in this regard is the Stanford University's Institute for Human-Centered Artificial Intelligence which aims to foster multidisciplinary collaboration.
+The mission of the institute is to advance artificial intelligence (AI) research, education, policy and practice to improve the human condition.

+Collaboration with outside experts and various stakeholders facilitates ethical, inclusive, and accountable development of intelligent systems.
+It incorporates ethical considerations, understands the social and cultural context, promotes human-centered design, leverages technical expertise, and addresses policy and legal considerations.
+Collaboration across disciplines is essential to effectively mitigate bias in AI systems and ensure that AI technologies are fair, transparent, and accountable.